Falconry - General

 A person may not hunt by falconry and be in possession of a firearm or be accompanied by a person carrying a firearm, except if the person is carrying a pistol and possesses a valid concealed pistol permit.
 Protected nongame birds and animals taken incidentally by a raptor may not be retained or possessed.

 Falconry-Taking or acquisition of raptors No person may take or attempt to take any raptor without first acquiring a raptor collecting permit issued by the department.
 Permittees must be in immediate possession of the raptor collecting permit while taking or attempting to take raptors.
-Nonresident applicants must provide copies of federal and state of residence falconry permits prior to being issued a raptor collecting permit.
+Nonresident applicants must provide a copy Â of any federal and state of residence falconry permits prior to being issued a raptor collecting permit.
 The fee for a non-resident raptor collecting permit is $200.00.
-No permitted person may take, receive, or otherwise acquire, barter, transfer, or otherwise dispose of any raptor unless the permitted person submits a copy of the migratory bird acquisition/disposition report to the department within five calendar days after the transaction.
-Raptors taken from the wild may not be purchased or sold, only transferred.
+No permittee may take, purchase, receive, or otherwise acquire, barter, transfer, or dispose of any raptor unless the permittee submits a copy of the migratory bird acquisition/disposition report to the department within ten calendar days after the transaction.
+Wild raptors may not be purchased or sold, only transferred.
 No more than two wild raptors may be taken in any twelve month period

 The trapping of passage raptors (immature raptors in their first year plumage) is permitted only between August 1 and March 31.
 Raptors which are marked and have subsequently escaped may be retrapped at any time throughout the year.
 Only resident general or master falconry permittees may take eyas (young, flightless birds) from a nest or aerie.
 At least one eyas must be left in the nest or aerie.
-Eyas may be taken only May 25-July 10.
-The permitted person shall allow a department representative to observe the permitted person's attempt to take eyas if so requested by the department.
+Eyas may be taken only between May 1 and July 31.
+The permittee shall allow a department representative to observe the permittee’s attempt to take eyas if so requested by the department.

 For additional information on falconry regulations, call 605-773-4345